-If you would like to see the full live LinkedIn presentation where Jessica goes over each step in detail and shares some of her personal experiences, click the link below!
+Check out the full live LinkedIn presentation where Jessica goes over each step in detail and shares some of her personal experiences!

 We are also excited to launch our Powerful Presentation E-Course that includes a detailed guide to becoming a powerful public speaker.
 If you’re interested in cultivating your public speaking skills, this course is for you!
 Simply click the link below to begin.